 We saw that in the public outcry over the improper use of Facebook data by Cambridge Analytica.
 And even prior to that, lawmakers in the European Union were already taking action to strengthen privacy protection through the General Data Protection Regulation.

-The Standing Committee on Access to Information, Privacy and Ethics recently reviewed our own legislation in that area – the Personal Information Protection and Electronic Documents Act which my colleague Mark Schaan (to be confirmed) will be talking to you about later today.
+The Standing Committee on Access to Information, Privacy and Ethics recently reviewed our own legislation in that area – the Personal Information Protection and Electronic Documents Act which my colleague from ISED will be talking to you about later today.

 The Committee heard from a number of witnesses including the Privacy Commissioner and has made a number of recommendations around issues of consent, privacy by design, algorithmic transparency and data portability, among others.